altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Now that you mentioned it, Diethart did said they can't attack Varden because of that fort."<br/>

-Regis thought about the books he read.
+Regis thought about the books he read.<br/>

 "...
 I remember the records tell of 4 attempts by the empire.
 The first was 3000 troops, the 2nd were 8000 soldiers.
 The next two were 10,000 men each."<br/>